All Products

 Document Center

-The vector computation feature in Hologres is useful for similarity searches, image retrieval, and scene recognition.
-This feature improves data processing and analysis and lets you build more precise search and recommendation functions.
-This topic provides complete examples to demonstrate how to use vector computation in Hologres.
+Vector computing in Hologres supports scenarios such as similarity search, image retrieval, and scene recognition.
+Use vector computing to improve data processing and analysis, and to build more precise search and recommendation features.
+This topic describes how to use vector computing in Hologres and provides complete examples.

 Notes

-• Hologres V4.0 and later supports the HGraph vector retrieval algorithm.
+• Hologres supports the HGraph vector retrieval algorithm starting from V4.0.

-• If you delete or rebuild a table that has a vector index, for example, using Insert Overwrite, do not enable the recycle bin feature.
-This is because tables in the recycle bin still consume memory.
+• If you delete or rebuild a table that has a vector index, for example, using `INSERT OVERWRITE`, do not enable the recycle bin feature.
+Tables in the recycle bin still consume some memory.

-• After you create a vector index, the manifest is built during the compaction process that follows data import.
+• After you create a vector index, the index file is built during the compaction process that follows data import.

-• Data in a memory table (Mem Table) does not have a vector index.
-When you run a vector retrieval request, this data is processed using brute-force computation.
+• Data in memory tables (Mem Tables) does not have a vector index.
+When you run a vector retrieval request, this data is processed using brute-force calculation.

-• You can use Serverless Computing resources to perform batch data imports.
+• Use Serverless Computing resources to perform batch data imports.
 Serverless resources synchronously complete compaction and index building during data import.
-For more information, see Use Serverless Computing to run read and write tasks and Use Serverless Computing to run compaction tasks.
+For more information, see Use Serverless Computing to run read and write jobs and Use Serverless Computing to run compaction jobs.

-• If you do not use Serverless resources, you must manually run the following command to trigger compaction after you import data in batches or modify an index.
+• If you do not use Serverless resources, manually run the following command to trigger compaction after you import data in batches or modify an index.
 For more information, see Compaction (Beta).

-• You can also use Serverless Computing resources to run vector retrieval queries.
+• You can use Serverless Computing resources to run vector retrieval queries.

 Manage vector indexes